-- All coordinates on a CNC machine are based on its machine Home location, which is the origin of the Machine Coordinate (G53) system.
+- All coordinates on a CNC machine are based on it's "home" location, which is the origin of the Machine Coordinate (G53) system.
 Home switches are used to reference the machine and set this origin point.
 While not a necessity, they are very useful.

 - Soft Limits are the same as hardware limits in that they limit an axis from traveling too far.
 This is accomplished entirely in software by Mach3/Mach4 monitoring the machine position and keeping it within the specified bounds.